 If felines aren’t mainly good at digesting cheese, why do some cats still love it?
 Experts believe that the fat and protein content of cheese makes it a high-value food for some cats.
 It is not secure to assume that a cat will stop eating cheese if it causes discomfort.
 A cat can continue to eat something even if it has diarrhea.
 Also, if your cat is fed a high-quality commercial diet, it will be adequately balanced and will not need the addition of other foods for nutritional benefits.

 If the dairy content in cheese is the problem, what about non-dairy vegan alternatives?
 It turns out this may not be a good idea either.
 Whether dairy or not, cheese is formed with salt, fat, and even spices or additional ingredients like garlic or onion, which are toxic to felines.
 Make sure to read the ingredients mentioned in the food label before offering that cube of cheese to your cat.

 If you give your cat a cheesy treat, certain varieties may be better than others:

 - Cheddar: One of the most popular cheeses is a semi-hard cheese containing a low amount of lactose.
 It may be given in moderation.

 - Swiss: A favorite among sandwich lovers, Swiss cheese is considered a healthy cheese for humans because it is low in fat content and sodium and high in protein, so it may be given in moderation.
 Like cheddar cheese, it has low amounts of lactose, but it can still lead to digestive problems.

-- Cottage cheese: High in lactose (Not good for health)
+- Cottage cheese: High in lactose (not good for health)

 - Cream cheese: Pose similar risks to cottage cheese and should be avoided.

-- Brie: A famous soft cheese, brie is made from raw milk containing Salmonella and Listeria, which cause serious illness.
+- Brie: A famous soft cheese, brie is made from raw milk potentially containing Salmonella and Listeria, which cause serious illness.

-- Blue Cheese: Toxic (Not Good)
+- Blue Cheese: Potentially toxic (not Good)